adriananders/Aukward-Max-For-Live/userguide/USERGUIDE.md

 <h1>User Guide</h1>

 Inspired by tempo automation patterns found in IDM productions, Aukward is a 16-step tempo automation sequencer for Ableton Live with Max For Live.
 It is a "MIDI Effect" which does not produce any output, not even pass through.
-It is intended to be placed on its own MIDI lane seperate from instrument tracks.
+It is intended to be placed on its own MIDI lane separate from instrument tracks.
 Aukward based on sequencer position sends tempo automation data to Live based on either interpolated sequenced values or random noise.
 Sequencer is not free-running, dependent upon Live's internal sequencer position for position in the step sequence.
 For performance reasons frequency of tempo update signals are set to a maximum of 96ppq (pulse per quarter note) which can be further quantized with "Quant" parameter values up to a full sequencer beat.
-Product has been tested with internal Ableton Live devices, but may experience unexpected behavior with software or extrenal devices which rely on a stable MIDI clock.
-By its nature, the fast ramping of tempo in Aukward may distrupt timing in unexpected (and interesting) ways.
+Product has been tested with internal Ableton Live devices, but may experience unexpected behavior with software or external devices which rely on a stable MIDI clock.
+By its nature, the fast ramping of tempo in Aukward may disrupt timing in unexpected (and interesting) ways.
 Feel free to reach out to share your experiences with syncing tools to Live being manipulated by Aukward as well as any other feedback.

 <h2>Requirements</h2>
   <ul>Ableton Live 10</ul>